alenashch/Forum-discussion-system/doc/20201712-Sprint-Retrospective-3.md

 - Description: Some method were not tested properly and the existing tests left a lot of space for bugs.
 - Reaction: Make sure every merge request contains code that is well tested.

+**Problem 3**
+- Description: It was difficult to divide the work, as a lot of the things still needing to be done surfaced only when we started.
+Some people had to wait for others to finnish.
+- Reaction: People asked what still needed to be done and picked up the tasks.

 ## Adjustments for next Sprint Plan
 - I believe planning went better than in previous weeks, but we can still improve.
 Perhaps more communication and more careful planning before coding will help.